 - critical organ: spleen

-- Cleared by reticuloendothelial system.
+- cleared by reticuloendothelial system

 As is the case with many nuclear medicine tests, it suffers from intrinsically poor spatial resolution.
+SPECT and SPECT/CT acquisition can help to overcome limitations of poor spatial resolution and improve accuracy in localization.

 - 1. Lewis SS, Cox GM, Stout JE.
 Clinical utility of indium 111-labeled white blood cell scintigraphy for evaluation of suspected infection.
 Open forum infectious diseases.
 1 (2): ofu089. doi:10.1093/ofid/ofu089 - Pubmed